-The primary emphasis is on the application of systematic procedures for designing training and instruction based on a combination of practical experience and instructional systems design theory and research.
+Application of systematic procedures for designing training and instruction based on a combination of practical experience and instructional systems design theory and research.
 A secondary emphasis will be on methods for instructional delivery including instructor-lead, print, computer and electronic network-based systems.

-INST 5433: INSTRUCTIONAL DESIGN, PROJECT MANAGEMENT, AND GRANT WRITING
+INST 5433: INSTRUCTIONAL DESIGN, PROJECT MANAGEMENT AND GRANT WRITING

-Prerequisites: INST 5130 and INST 5333.
-Enables learners to plan and manage instructional design and development projects and write successful educational grant proposals.
+This course enables learners to plan and manage instructional design and development projects and write successful educational grant proposals.
 Students will also learn project management techniques, project management software, applications and resources for identifying educational grant opportunities.